cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ### Bind properties

-Go back go Cocos Creator, drag the corresponding node to each property for `GameManager`.
+Go back to Cocos Creator, and drag the corresponding node to each property for `GameManager`.

 ![bind-manager.png](images/bind-manager.png)